 The business risks of the organisation have been identified by the Board of Trustees and compiled into a comprehensive risk assessment matrix in accordance with its Risk Management Policy.
 All of the identified risks are scored, preventative measures identified, and the matrix is regularly reviewed and supplemented as required.
 All basic Health and Safety risks have been assessed in accordance with our comprehensive health and safety policy which is reviewed periodically to ensure they remain relevant to changes in circumstance.
-The board of trustees keep up to date with all legal aspects that related to the governance of the charity.
+The Board of Trustees keep up to date with all legal aspects that related to the governance of the charity, including business continuity planning.